 Producing entity Caiola Productions LLC; Luigi and Rose are also owners of B&L MGMT, a family owned Manhattan real estate firm.
 Broadway: Godspell, The Heiress, Glengarry Glen Ross, The Anarchist, Who's Afraid of Virginia Woolf, Cinderella.
 Rose Caiola, Artistic Director, Manhattan Movement & Arts Center and MYB.
 Off-Broadway: co-author and producer, Freckleface Strawberry the Musical.
 Film: Executive Producer, First Position.
 Luigi Caiola is also producing Jekyll and Hyde this season.
 Luigi and Rose thank Bettina and the late Benny Caiola for making everything possible.

-Currently on Broadway: The Book of Mormon (Tony Award), Annie, Cat on a Hot Tin Roof and Nice Work if You Can Get It.
-Upcoming: Lucky Guy.
-Other productions include War Horse (Tony), Evita, The Heiress, The Addams Family, West Side Story, Gypsy, Spamalot (Tony), The Color Purple, History Boys (Tony).
-Co-founded investment firm Furman Selz, now Vice Chairman Jefferies & Company and chairman Jefferies Capital Partners, its private equity arm.
+Currently represented on Broadway by The Book of Mormon (Tony Award), After Midnight.
+Upcoming this season: Bullets Over Broadway, Rocky, A Raisin in the Sun, Mothers and Sons.
+Other productions include War Horse (Tony), The Heiress, Evita, West Side Story, Seminar, Gypsy, Spamalot (Tony), The Color Purple, History Boys (Tony) and Fosse (Tony).
+Co-founded investment firm Furman Selz, now Vice Chairman Jefferies & Company and chairman of Jefferies Capital Partners, its private equity arm.
 Vice Chairman, Lincoln Center for the Performing Arts and Chairman Emeritus, the Film Society of Lincoln Center.

 Credits include Avenue Q, Barefoot in the Park, In the Heights, West Side Story, American Idiot, Bengal Tiger at the Baghdad Zoo, & Altar Boyz (Off Broadway).
 Walt is an active private investor.